Teaching

 Quantitative Biology Bootcamp

-In September 2023, I was a Teaching Assistant for the Quantitative Biology Bootcamp (AS.020.607) course offered to first-year graduate students in the Cell, Molecular, Developmental Biology and Biophysics PhD program.
+) course offered to first-year graduate students in the Cell, Molecular, Developmental Biology and Biophysics PhD program.
 I guided students individually and in small groups through the fundamentals of Python and bash, along with implementations of these in genomic analysis.
 I gave students personalized feedback on their assignments using git and GitHub.
 I developed resources for the course available here.

 Quantitative Biology

-In Fall 2021, I was a Teaching Assistant for the Quantitative Biology (AS.020.617) course offered to first-year graduate students in the Cell, Molecular, Developmental Biology and Biophysics PhD program.
+) course offered to first-year graduate students in the Cell, Molecular, Developmental Biology and Biophysics PhD program.
 Students develop their own implementations of widely-used computational biology tools (primarily using Python and Bash) for essential studies including assembly of genomes, analysis of transcription factor binding and motifs, detecting genome variation, measuring expression of genes, and understanding genome evolution.
-I was a tutor for the course in Fall 2022 the corresponding spring semester, Quantitative Biology and Biophysics (AS.020.674), in 2023.
+I was a tutor for the course in Fall 2022 & 2023, as well as the corresponding spring semester, Quantitative Biology and Biophysics (AS.020.674

 Developmental Genetics

-In Fall 2020 and Spring 2021, I was a Teaching Assistant for the Biology Department’s undergraduate Developmental Genetics Lab (AS.020.340), where I co-taught an asynchronous section of the course.
+), where I co-taught an asynchronous section of the course.
 I was awarded the 2020-2021 Victor G. Corces Teaching Award from the Department of Biology, and I was a 2021 Finalist for the Excellence in Teaching Award in the Krieger School of Arts and Sciences at Johns Hopkins University.

 Other Involvement